miguilimzero/filament-auto-panel/README.md

 A plugin to construct your Filament Admin Panel resources, forms and views at execution time like magic.
 This package provide custom Resources and Relation Managers classes that mounts it table, create, view and edit pages at execution time by scanning the database table schema.

+> [!IMPORTANT]
-> This package is intended for Admin Panels as a database navigator.
+> This package is intended for Admin Panels similar to how Laravel Nova works + everything auto-generated.
 If you feels you need a more customized resource, re-consider to not use this package.

 ## Contents